talent-consulting/us/index.markdown

 - Add a "finally" block to around DB access to close connection

 ## Naming Conventions
-- Provide additional information about the use of an identifier</p>
+- Provide additional information about the use of an identifier
-- Help formalize consistency and expectations within the team</p>
+- Help formalize consistency and expectations within the team
-- Facilitate the use of automated refactoring tools</p>
+- Facilitate the use of automated refactoring tools
-- Enhance clarity and remove ambiguity</p>
+- Enhance clarity and remove ambiguity
-- Dissuade the use of overly long names, comical or abbreviations</p>
+- Dissuade the use of overly long names, comical or abbreviations
-- Avoid naming collisions across modules</p>
+- Avoid naming collisions across modules
-- Ease project handovers of source code to relevant parties</p>
+- Ease project handovers of source code to relevant parties
 - Promote understanding in case of code reuse after a long interval

 # Header 1